darieyr/Simple_MetHb_denaturation_analysis/README.md

 # MetHb
-Biophysical experiment with MetHb data analysis workflow
+Short and simple analysis of a biophysical experiment measuring MetHb